proycon/LaMachine/README.md

 other methods may require a login; use username ``vagrant`` and password ``vagrant``.
 The root password is also ``vagrant``.

+Various webservices in the Virtual Machine will be automatically accessible through https://127.0.0.1:8080 .

 Make sure to also read our privacy section below.

 Installation & Usage with Docker (for Linux only)